Gleyber Torres Player Props: Yankees vs. Angels

 Gleyber Torres At The Plate

-- He has hit a long ball in two of 17 games played this season, and in 3% of his plate appearances.
+- He has homered in two of 18 games played this year, and in 2.8% of his plate appearances.

-- In three games this year (17.6%), Torres has picked up an RBI, and in three of those games (17.6%) he had more than one.
+- In 22.2% of his games this year, Torres has had at least one RBI.
+He's picked up more than one in 16.7%.

-- In seven games this year (41.2%), he has scored, including multiple runs twice.
+- In seven games this season (38.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.